laberning/openrowingmonitor/docs/rower_settings.md

 * Stroke detection
 * Physical metrics (like distance, power and speed)

+We identified several steps to get things working:

+* Setting the right stroke noise filtering settings
+* Getting detailed logging
+* Getting stroke detection right by:
+  * Setting the right number of magnets
+  * Setting the right sprocket size
+  * Setting the minimal slope, stroke quality, flank length and number of errors
+* Getting the metrics right by:
+  * Setting the dragfactor

+### Getting stroke detection right

+A key element in getting rowing data right is getting the stroke detection right, as we report many metrics on a per-stroke basis.
+The **Impulse Noise reduction settings** reduce the level of noise on the level of individual impulses.
+You should change these settings if you experience issues with stroke detection or the stability of the drag factor calculation.
+The stroke detection consists out of three types of filters:

+* A smoothing filter, using a running average.
+The **smoothing** setting determines the length of the running average for the impulses, which removes the height of the peaks, removes noise to a certain level but keeps the stroke detection responsive.
+Smoothing typically varies between 1 to 4, where 1 effectively turns it off.
+* A high-pass/low-pass filter, based on **minimumTimeBetweenImpulses** (the shortest allowable time between impulses) and **maximumTimeBetweenImpulses** (the longest allowed time between impulses).
+Combined, they remove any obvious errors in the duration between impulses (in seconds) during *active* rowing.
+Measurements outside of this range are filtered out to prevent the stroke detection algorithm to get distracted.
+This setting is highly dependent on the physical construction of your rower, so you have to determine it yourself without any hints.
+The easiest way to determine this is by visualizing your raw recordings in Excel.

+By changing the noise reduction settings, you can remove any obvious errors.
+You don't need to filter everything: it is just to remove obvious errors that might frustrate the stroke detection, but in the end you can't prevent every piece of noise out there.
+OpenRowingMonitor can handle some noise, so it is just to prevent extreme outliers.
+Begin with the noise filtering, when you are satisfied, you can adjust the rest of the stroke detection settings.

+Another set of settings are the **flankLength** and **numberOfErrorsAllowed** setting, which determine the condition when the stroke detection is sufficiently confident that the stroke has started/ended.
+In essence, the stroke detection looks for a consecutive increasing/decreasing impulse lengths, and the **flankLength** determines how many consecutive flanks have to be seen before the stroke detection considers a stroke to begin or end.
+Please note that making the flank longer does *not* change your measurement in any way: the algorithms always rely on the beginning of the flank, not at the current end.
+Generally, a **flankLength** of 3 to 4 typically works.
+Sometimes, a measurement is too noisy, which requires some errors in the flanks to be ignored, which can be done through the **numberOfErrorsAllowed** setting.
+For example, the NordicTrack RX-800 successfully uses a **flankLength** of 9 and a **numberOfErrorsAllowed** of 2, which allows quite some noise but forces quite a long flank.
+This setting requires a lot of tweaking and rowing.

+At the level of the stroke detection, there is some additional noise filtering, preventing noise to start a drive- or recovery-phase too early.
+The settings **minimumDriveTime** and **minimumRecoveryTime** determine the minimum times (in seconds) for the drive and recovery phases.
+Generally, the drive phase lasts at least 0.500 second, and the recovery phase 0.900 second for recreational rowers.

+When OpenRowingMonitor records a log (set setting createRawDataFiles to `true`), you can paste the values in the first column of the "Raw Data" tab (please observe that the Raspberry uses a point as separator, and your version of Excel might expect a comma).
+From there, the Excel file simulates the calculations the OpenRowingMonitor makes, allowing you to play with these settings.

+Please note that changing the noise filtering and stroke detection settings will affect your calculated dragFactor.
+So it is best to start with rowing a few strokes to determine settings for noise filtering and stroke detection, and then move on to the other settings.

 ### Getting an insight into the inner workings of OpenRowingMonitor